 - Set import options on the last wizard step.
-It is advisable to choose ‘Add and Modify’ import method.
-To create attribute and feature values, you have in the exported file, enable ‘Create new attributes’ and ‘Create feature values’ options.
+It is advisable to choose the ‘Add and Modify’ import method.
+To create attribute and feature values you have in the exported file, enable the ‘Create new attributes’, ‘Create new features’ and ‘Create feature values’ options.

-To import combinations, select combination reference in ‘Identify combinations by’ dropdown.
+To import combinations, select combination reference in the ‘Identify combinations by’ dropdown.

-Exported combinations should have unique references to be created at new store after import.
+Exported combinations should have unique references to be created in the new store after import.

-To preserve accessories at new store, you have to set identifier, you have in the export file.
+To preserve accessories in the new store, you have to set identifier that you have in the export file.

-Add customers to new PrestaShop site using customer import wizard as it outlined below.
+Add customers to the new PrestaShop site using Customer Import/Export Wizard as outlined below.

 - Launch customer import wizard and select necessary file for import.

 - Set file delimiters and preview parsed data in the field below.